11 Things you Must Know About VAT in UAE

 The year 2018 witnessed a change in the Taxation laws in the UAE.
-Over 150 countries implemented VAT to raise revenue.
-Like others, UAE implemented the same to raise revenue.
-In this blog, you’ll know important things about VAT in UAE.
+Over 150 countries have implemented VAT to raise revenue, while the UAE did the same to increase its overall revenue.
+This blog will shed light on the vital aspects of VAT in the UAE.

-Value Added Tax is also known as VAT did come into force on the 1st of January 2018.
-The rate of VAT as per the VAT Law in UAE is 5%.
-The rate is levied upon the supplied goods as we as services.
+Value Added Tax, aka VAT, came into force on the 1st of January 2018.
+The VAT rate as per the VAT Law in UAE is 5%, and the rate is levied upon the supplied goods and services.

-Being an indirect tax, VAT is also known as a Consumption Tax or Good and Services Tax (GST) in distinct parts of the world.
-Value Added Tax in UAE is at each stage of the supply chain.
-It is the end consumer who bears the burden of VAT in UAE while businesses act as an agent to collect and account for tax on behalf of the Government.
+VAT is an indirect tax known as a Consumption Tax or Good and Services Tax (GST) in different parts.
+Value Added Tax in UAE is at each stage of the supply chain while the end consumer bears VAT’s burden.
+On the other hand, businesses act as agents to collect and account for taxes on the government’s behalf.

 1. When to Register VAT in UAE?

-VAT in UAE is categorized into the following two types-
+VAT in the UAE is categorized into the following two types-

 Firstly, into Voluntary VAT Registration and,